Prajnamita-Lodh/Customer-Rating-and-Loyalty-Analysis/README.md

     <img width="837" height="366" alt="Image" src="https://github.com/user-attachments/assets/d6bdedad-b1fc-490e-9d3b-f8a2f6f5c2cc" />

-  *E.* To segment customers based on their Satisfaction Score, a new column Satisfaction Status was created using conditional logic applied to the existing Satisfaction Score column.
+  *E.* To segment customers based on their Satisfaction Score, a new column, Satisfaction Status, was created using conditional logic applied to the existing Satisfaction Score column.
 Here is the condition –

     - If the Satisfaction Score is between 1 and 2.99, then the output is Very Poor.
     - If the score is between 3 and 4.99, then the output is Average.